Free CDCES Coach App

-For last week’s practice question, we quizzed participants on in-patient diabetes care.
-42% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on ADA Standards for gestational diabetes. [%] of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question